kenyansa/quiz_app/README.md

 ## BDD
 If the user does not answer within 10 sec, it is counted as though they answered it wrong.
 They cannot select anything. <br>
 The user also gets a pop up message of "Time Ended!!" <br>
-They can only more to the next question by clicking the "next" button. <br>
+You can only move to the next question by clicking the "next" button. <br>
 At the end, the app tallies correct answers and presents to the result.

 ## :computer: Technologies Used